 - Ochsner Leadership Institute

-New Employee Orientation: All Ochsner employees are required to start their employment with a two day New Employee Orientation session.
-New Employee Orientation (NEO) offers employees insight into the culture, history, scope and Mission and Vision of the organization.
-Facilitated by Organizational Development and Training, this is a general session to orient new employees to the system as a whole.
-The information is shared primarily by guest speakers, including an Executive Welcome kick-off.
+- New Employee Orientation: All Ochsner employees are required to attend a Connections Orientation Day.
+This session offers employees insight into the culture, history, scope and Mission and Vision of the organization.
+Facilitated by Talent Management, this is a general session to orient new employees to the system as a whole.

 The Ochsner Leadership Institute (OLI) provides free professional education for all Ochsner leaders.
 Its purpose is to better prepare our leaders to confront challenges, seek opportunity, and ignite enthusiasm around best practices in healthcare.
 This off-site executive training center is the cornerstone of Ochsner’s commitment to grow and develop its own leaders and is focused on developing core leadership competencies where skills, knowledge, motives, and attitude connect.
 The executive team and top-performing Operations leaders serve as the primary instructors.